silvio3105/Rules3105/README.md

     - 📂 **.vscode**: Folder with VS Code config files.
     - 📂 **Application**: Folder with application layer source files.
         - 📂 **Inc**: Folder with application layer header files.
+    - 📂 **Builds**: Folder with Make file for each build type.
+        - {Build_name}.mk: Make file for build type.
     - 📂 **CMSIS**: Folder with CMSIS-related files.
     - 📂 **Config**: Folder with application configuration files.
         - AppConfig.hpp: Header file with application config(common to all hardware builds).
-        - AppConfig: Make file with application build config(common to all hardware builds).
+        - AppConfig.mk: Make file with application build config(common to all hardware builds).
     - 📂 **Documentation**: Folder with application documentation generated with Doxygen and files used for documentation.
     - 📂 **Drivers**: Folder with driver source files.
         - 📂 **Inc**: Folder with driver header files.